Gizyz/Gizyz/README.md

 - 👋 Hi, I’m Karl-Gustav
 - 👀 I’m interested in climbing and stuff
-- 🌱 I’m currently learning html, javascript, css, python, php, sql, go.
+- 🌱 I’m currently learning html, javascript, node, css, python, sql.
-- 📫 How to reach me katha003@osloskolen.no
+- 📫 How to reach me

 <!---
 Gizyx/Gizyx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.